Maud Gonne, Ireland's Joan of Arc, Speaks in Multiple American Cities on Behalf of Irish Prisoners through December 1897

 In December alone, Gonne spoke in Colorado, Elizabeth, NJ, Brooklyn, Buffalo, Boston, Lynn and Fall River, Massachusetts.

 On December 23, Gonne spoke at Anawan Hall in Fall River, where a large audience received her and cheered her on.
-She is accompanied by James F. Eagan, an ex-prisoner, and delegate from the Amnesty Association of Ireland and Great Britain.
+She was accompanied by James F. Eagan, an ex-prisoner, and delegate from the Amnesty Association of Ireland and Great Britain.

 She said in her speech, "America will hold its place as a refuge for all of the oppressed, the great ideal republic, the lamp of liberty, lighting the fires of freedom throughout the world."